haaveb/norweather-twoday/README.md

 Sample weather data is provided for testing the script, in particular the plot grid alignment.

 - `--test` - Synthetic data with extreme temperature range
-- `sample1` - Hammerfest sample with precipitation/wind range larger than temperature range.
+- `sample1` - Oslo sample with temp. range larger than wind/precip. range.
+No precipitation.
+- `sample2` - Hammerfest sample: vice versa.
+Some precipitation.

 ### Notes